adamaceesay/gam_vacation/README.md

  - Hat tip to anyone whose code was used
  - Inspiration
- - Thanks to Pa Sulay and Adama Daffeh for their support and explanations
+ - Thanks to Pa Sulay Jobe and Adama Daffeh for their support and explanations
  - Big thanks to the Code Louisville Program